FFmpeg/FFV1/ffv1.md

 # Restrictions

 To ensure that fast multithreaded decoding is possible, starting with version 3 and if `frame_pixel_width * frame_pixel_height` is more than 101376, `slice_width * slice_height` MUST be less or equal to `num_h_slices * num_v_slices / 4`.
-Note: 101376 is the frame size in `Pixels` of a 352x288 frame also known as CIF ("Common Intermediate Format") frame size format.
+Note: 101376 is the frame size in Pixels of a 352x288 frame also known as CIF ("Common Intermediate Format") frame size format.

-For each `Frame`, each position in the slice raster MUST be filled by one and only one slice of the `Frame` (no missing slice position, no slice overlapping).
+For each Frame, each position in the slice raster MUST be filled by one and only one slice of the Frame (no missing slice position, no slice overlapping).

-For each `Frame` with `keyframe` value of 0, each slice MUST have the same value of `slice_x`, `slice_y`, `slice_width`, `slice_height` as a slice in the previous `Frame`.{V3}
+For each Frame with `keyframe` value of 0, each slice MUST have the same value of `slice_x`, `slice_y`, `slice_width`, `slice_height` as a slice in the previous Frame.{V3}
-For each `Frame` with `keyframe` value of 0, each slice MUST have the same value of `slice_x`, `slice_y`, `slice_width`, `slice_height` as a slice in the previous `Frame`, except if `reset_contexts` is 1.{V4}
+For each Frame with `keyframe` value of 0, each slice MUST have the same value of `slice_x`, `slice_y`, `slice_width`, `slice_height` as a slice in the previous Frame, except if `reset_contexts` is 1.{V4}

 # Security Considerations

 Like any other codec, (such as [@!RFC6716]), FFV1 should not be used with insecure ciphers or cipher-modes that are vulnerable to known plaintext attacks.
 Some of the header bits as well as the padding are easily predictable.

 Implementations of the FFV1 codec need to take appropriate security considerations into account, as outlined in [@!RFC4732].
 It is extremely important for the decoder to be robust against malicious payloads.
 Malicious payloads MUST NOT cause the decoder to overrun its allocated memory or to take an excessive amount of resources to decode.
 The same applies to the encoder, even though problems in encoders are typically rarer.
 Malicious video streams MUST NOT cause the encoder to misbehave because this would allow an attacker to attack transcoding gateways.
 A frequent security problem in image and video codecs is failure to check for integer overflows.
-An example is allocating `frame_pixel_width * frame_pixel_height` in `Pixel` count computations without considering that the multiplication result may have overflowed the arithmetic types range.
+An example is allocating `frame_pixel_width * frame_pixel_height` in Pixel count computations without considering that the multiplication result may have overflowed the arithmetic types range.
 The range coder could, if implemented naively, read one byte over the end.
 The implementation MUST ensure that no read outside allocated and initialized memory occurs.

 None of the content carried in FFV1 is intended to be executable.